dector/authie/README.md

 ### 1. Implement SessionStore

 The only implementation required is the `SessionStore` interface.
-Create an adapter for your database that maps your data models to the `auth.Session` and `auth.User` structs.
+Create an adapter for your database that maps your data models to the `authie.Session` and `authie.User` structs.

 ```go
 import (